We are all readers

 Reading in school

-As well as guided reading lessons, children will have many opportunities to read throughout the school day and will often read with a teacher or a teaching assistant.
+As well as guided reading lessons, children have many opportunities to read throughout the school day and also read with a teacher or a teaching assistant regularly during the week.

 Reading at home

 Each child is given a reading record that goes home with them each night.
 Ideally, we would like to see that children are reading with somebody else, a parent, a grandparent and older brother or sister.
 When they read parents should make a note in the reading record showing how many pages they have read and are encouraged to write a comment.
 Class teachers will reward children in their classes for the efforts they put into reading outside of school.

 Some children, especially in the upper school, may prefer to read on their own, so they are able to record the pages that they have read.
 We would expect children to talk to their parents about what they have read, what they are enjoying about it or any words they have found confusing.

 Our aim is to build up the stamina for reading, as children move through the school they will become confident reading a larger amount of text.

 We continue to use Accelerated Reader to monitor what children are reading at home and to ensure they are understanding what they are reading.
 Children are set a target at the beginning of the half term.
 Reading every night at home will help them to reach their targets.